humanmade/tachyon/README.md

 ## Installation in Production

-As Tachyon is meant for production use on AWS, we have a fully fledged CloudFormation template that is the easiest way to get a production ready instance of Tachyon running in production.
+As Tachyon is meant for production use on AWS, we have a fully fledged CloudFormation template that is the easiest way to get a production ready instance of Tachyon.

 The `cloudformation-template.json` in the root should be used to instantiate a new Stack in CloudFormation.
 You'll need to build and zip the Lambda function (see below) and place the zip on S3.
 Pass this ZIP location in the CloudFormation template parameters.